ImplFerris/pico-pico/src/sdcard/read-sdcard.md

 # Read SD Card with Raspberry Pi Pico

 Let's create a simple program that reads a file from the SD card and outputs its content over USB serial.
+Make sure the SD card is formatted with FAT32 and contains a file to read (for example, "RUST.TXT" with the content "Ferris").

 ### Project from template